Latish705/MedicX/README.md

 - Optimized for both mobile and desktop users.

 ### **AI Models**
-- **OCR**: BERT model fine-tuned for medical text extraction.
+- **OCR**: Utilizes a fine-tuned BERT model for accurate medical text extraction.
-- **Chatbot**: Powered by LangChain and Groq API with Llama 3.1-8B-Instant for symptom analysis.
+- **Chatbot**: Powered by LangChain and Groq API with Llama 3.1-8B-Instant to ensure reliable symptom analysis.

 ---